elianiva/kasir-java/README.md

 - [MariaDB/MySQL](https://mariadb.org/) - The database
 - [Docker](https://www.docker.com/) - To make my life easier when setting up the database and phpmyadmin
 - [FlatLaf](https://www.formdev.com/flatlaf/) - Better look and feel for Java Swing
-- [JasperReport](https://community.jaspersoft.com/project/jasperreports-library) - The library needed to get the receipt in form of image
+- [JasperReport](https://community.jaspersoft.com/project/jasperreports-library) - The library needed to get the receipt in form of an image
 - [Apache POI](https://poi.apache.org/) - The library needed to export the report to Excel file